sara-sabr/ITStrategy/_pages/en/strategy-build-vs-buy.md

 This strategy capitalizes on existing IT initiatives (such as the [IITB Way Forward](http://dialogue/grp/IITB-DGIIT-Gov-New-Nouveau/Documents/Departmental%20IMIT%20Plan/19-20%20Plans/IITB%20Moving%20Forward%20v2.docx)) to complement them, as well as supporting them with new activities (see [Coherent set of actions](#coherent-set-of-actions)).

-This strategy's goal is to clarify the application of the GC Mandatory Procedures for [Enterprise Architecture Assessments](https://www.tbs-sct.gc.ca/pol/doc-eng.aspx?id=32602) and [on Application Programming Interfaces](https://www.tbs-sct.gc.ca/pol/doc-eng.aspx?id=32604) when obtaining IT Solutions within ESDC IITB context, and provide a roadmap in getting to the adoption of this framework.
+This strategy's goal is to clarify the application of the GoC Mandatory Procedures for [Enterprise Architecture Assessments](https://www.tbs-sct.gc.ca/pol/doc-eng.aspx?id=32602) and [on Application Programming Interfaces](https://www.tbs-sct.gc.ca/pol/doc-eng.aspx?id=32604) when obtaining IT Solutions within ESDC IITB context, and provide a roadmap in getting to the adoption of this framework.

 More details in [Appendix A](#appendix-a---business-case-diagnostic).